nithin212/Classification-Supervised-Learning/README.md

 - Some of the classification algorithms are Logistic Regression, K-mean Classification, Decision Tree, Random Forest etc.

 ##### - List of files present in this Repository.

-# Classification-Supervised-Learning--Machine-Learning
-How to find right threshold for Classfifcation is present in the file called "Selecting the right threshold value using ROC curve.pynb" file
+- How to find right threshold for Classfifcation is present in the file called "Selecting the right threshold value using ROC curve.pynb"  file